opnsense/docs/source/intro.rst

 Welcome to OPNsense's documentation!
 ------------------------------------
-`OPNsense® <https://opnsense.org>`__ is an open source, easy-to-use and easy-to-build FreeBSD based firewall and routing platform.
+`OPNsense® <https://opnsense.org>`__ is an open source, easy-to-use and easy-to-build HardenedBSD based firewall and routing platform.

 **OPNsense** includes most of the features available in expensive commercial firewalls, and more in many cases.
 It brings the rich feature set of commercial